- merge and select audit records from audit trail files

 % auditreduce -d 19880413 -u milner -c lo | praudit

-To see milner's login/logout activity for April 13, 14, and 15 the following is used.
+To see milner's login/logout activity for April 13, 14, and 15, the following is used.
 The results are saved to a file in the current working directory.
-Note that the name of the output file will have milnerlo as the suffix, with the appropriate timestamp prefixes.
-Note that the long form of the name is used for the -c option:
+Notice that the name of the output file will have milnerlo as the suffix, with the appropriate timestamp prefixes.
+Notice also that the long form of the name is used for the -c option:

 % auditreduce -a 19880413 -b +3d -u milner -c login_logout -O milnerlo

 To follow milner's movement about the file system on April 13, 14, and 15 the chdir record types could be viewed.
 Notice that in order to get the same time range as the above example we needed to specify the -b time as the day after our range.
 This is because 19880416 defaults to midnight of that day, and records before that fall on 0415, the end-day of the range.